BobBowles/django-diary/README.rst

 There are no repeating entries; while it is expected that customers will make repeat bookings, it is assumed the repeat bookings will *not* follow any simple rule.
 So, to avoid complexity that will not actually be useful, all diary entries are considered as unique and unrelated occurrences.
 This is in stark contrast to popular (and very fine) calendar/scheduling apps like ``django-schedule`` and ``django-calendarium``.

 Entries are allowed to overlap in time, provided there are no resource conflicts.
 If a resource is assigned to an entry, no other entry can use the same resource at the same time.
+Entries that have been cancelled do not count when evaluating resource conflicts.

+There are two categories of ``User``.
+The standard admin ``Users`` are retained for administrative functions, and typically have at least ``is_staff`` privilege.

-Customers are ``Users`` of the system, but they have additional attributes.
+Customers are also ``Users`` of the system (they are in fact a subclass of ``User``).
+While they have no administrative privileges, they have additional attributes.
 In keeping with the health clinic paradigm, they have demographic and health-related information associated with them, contact details, and of course their treatment history, which can be derived from their historical record of appointments.

-In the interests of confidentiality, customers may only see and alter their own details and appointments.
-Staff members are able to see and alter the details of all entries.
+In the interests of confidentiality, ``Customers`` may only see and alter their own details and appointments.
+Staff ``Users`` are able to see and alter the details of all entries.

 Installation